apparebit/prettypretty/docs/src/deepdive/progressbar.md

 # The Appearance of Progress

-To explore how command line tools can benefit from a different approach to terminal styles, this deep dive explores how to present a progress bar.
+To explore how command line tools can benefit from prettypretty's approach to terminal styling, this deep dive explores how to display a progress bar.
 I picked this topic for a few reasons:

  1. I've been itching to write a progress bar for quite a while now.
  2. An animated demo often is more interesting than a static one.